Telemedicine Platform For Your Practice: What You Need To Know

 But, before that, a quick run-through of the benefits telemedicine offers for your clinical practice, if you’re still sitting on the fence about it.

-Why should you build a telemedicine app for your practice
+Why should you build a telemedicine platform for your practice

 A well executed telemedicine app releases you from the shackles of being stuck in a specific location and allows you to broaden the reach of your practice.